-You’ve worked hard to adjust your daily work routines to fit the times, and as the Corona virus pandemic looms, you’re likely also continually adjusting your personal and hygienic habits too.
+You’ve worked hard to adjust your daily work routines to fit the times, and as COVID-19 looms, you’re likely also continually adjusting your personal and hygienic habits too.
 You wash your hands with soapy water for 20 seconds, use hand sanitizer when entering and exiting the grocery store, and probably have your own routine for washing your masks by now.

 But are you keeping your laptop and other computer hardware as healthy as you’re keeping yourself?
 Most of us are on our computers for about 8 hours a day.
 Our phones, which are almost extensions of ourselves at this point, are touched constantly all day and night.
 Working to keep yourself safe and healthy means making sure your surroundings are safe and healthy as well.
 With that in mind, let’s take a look at some steps you can take to keep your work environment, and your hardware, clean and in good health.